DMacMakes/dmdocs/content/en/torrens/aac202/assessments/index.md

 **Final Submission: End of Week 8**

 Texture on of the provided models using Substance Painter.
+// TODO: Move all 3d files to lf curriculum

 Name | Pic | Substance File
 ---- | ---- | ----